 8. Giant Forest

 Next to the Giant Forest Museum is the Giant Forest, a network of walking paths that go through the tall trees.
+You can take a short walk or a longer hike, depending on how far you want to go.

 9. Beetle Rock

-This attraction on the other side of the road from the Giant Forest Museum, and is a short walk from the parking lot.
+This attraction is on the other side of the road from the Giant Forest Museum, and is a short walk from the parking lot.
 It’s a large area with plate-like rocks which you can explore.
 From one angle down below, the rock plates look like a beetle.

 10. General Sherman Tree